 You may have noticed a small silver ball on top of our building.
 Inside it is our fully spherical planetarium with a Guinness World Record-holding Megastar projector that offers you a breathtaking view on the sky with over 10 million stars.
 The Megastar IIA projector is created by Takayuki Ohira.
 In addition to that our planetarium features a digital projection system Uniview from Sciss that allows us to virtually fly through the whole known Universe

 Attention!
-Children must be at least 5 years old to visit the planetarium
+Children must be at least 5 years old to visit most planetarium shows.
+However, we also have a family show "Let's Fly To Space", where younger children are welcome as well.
+Read more below

-At the moment, there are five different shows in our planetarium
+At the moment, there are three different shows in our planetarium

 AHHAA’s new fun show for the whole family!
 Join us under an autumn sky and look at the stars.
 When you’re living in the city, the lights are so bright that the secrets of the space may remain completely unseen.
 What are stars?
 Who invented the constellations?
 Is the Moon really made of cheese and who is the Moon Rabbit?
 You will soon find out!